Logo

 • Please stop anti-inflammatory medicine like Celebrex, Brufen, Voltaren & others for 1 week before and 2 weeks after stem cell therapy as they reduce the effect of stem cell therapy.

-• Continue your regular medicine including aspirin and blood thinners (for any query email drhassanmubark@gmail.com).
+• Continue your regular medicine including aspirin except blood thinners (warfarin, dabigatran and rivaruxaban) should be discussed with me (drhassanmubark@gmail.com).

 • Start on Blackmores Turmeric once daily or similar over the counter 1 week before and 1 week after the injections.